-5 Completing the Revised Internal Audit Plan for 2020/21
+5 Completing the Revised Internal Audit Plan for 2021/22

-- 5.1 The proposed audits to be deferred to 2021/22 are as follows: - Income Collection (Assurance Cyclical); - Roads Maintenance Service (Assurance Cyclical); - Homelessness (Assurance -Cyclical); - Learning and Physical Disabilities Services (Assurance Risk) - School Excursions (Assurance Risk) - 5.2 The Internal Audit programme of work for the six months from October 2020 to March 2021, to complete the delayed work and incorporate the remaining revised planned audit work, based on maintaining current staffing levels within this period, presently indicates that the proposed revised Internal Audit Annual Plan 2020/21 can be delivered in full.
-The proposed revised Internal Audit Annual Plan 2020/21 is presented in Appendix 1 for approval by the Audit Committee. - 5.3 The Internal Audit work will continue to be reported to the Corporate Management Team and to the Audit Committee.
-The Internal Audit Work reports will include: an Executive Summary of the audit objective, findings, good practice, recommendations (where appropriate) and audit opinion of assurance for each Final Internal Audit Report issued to relevant Service Management; a summary of Internal Audit Assurance Work in Progress; and an outline of Internal Audit Consultancy and other work carried out in accordance with the approved Internal Audit Charter.

-5.4 Internal Audit's compliance with its Strategy and delivery of its riskbased Annual Plan will continue to be communicated to the Corporate Management Team and the Audit Committee within the Internal Audit Annual Assurance Report which will also provide the statutory annual Internal Audit opinion on the levels of assurance based on audit findings over the year.
+- 5.1 The Internal Audit programme of work for the six months from October 2021 to March 2022, to complete the delayed work and incorporate the remaining planned audit work, presently indicates that the Internal Audit Annual Plan 2021/22 can be delivered, subject to maintaining current staffing levels within this period. - The Internal Audit work will continue to be reported to the Corporate Management Team and to the Audit Committee.
+The Internal Audit Work reports will include: an Executive Summary of the audit objective, findings, good practice, recommendations (where appropriate) and audit opinion of assurance for each Final Internal Audit Report issued to relevant Management; a summary of Internal Audit Assurance Work in Progress; and an outline of Internal Audit Consultancy & Other Work carried out in accordance with the approved Internal Audit Charter. - 5.3 Internal Audit's compliance with its Strategy and delivery of its risk-based Annual Plan will be communicated within the Internal Audit Annual Assurance Report which will also provide the statutory annual Internal Audit opinion based on audit findings over the year.